mecano-dn/canonical-lists/README.md

 - ‘06_20250914_updated_mediate_ancient_authors.csv’

-**Use Case 3** focuses on the reception of ancient authors in Early Modern print in Great Britain and France.
-The data collected here extends beyond the immediate focus of the use case though and lays the groundwork for future work with the data Wikidata can provide on ancient authors.
+**Case Study 3** focuses on the reception of ancient authors in Early Modern print in Great Britain and France.
+The data collected here extends beyond the immediate focus of the case study though and lays the groundwork for future work with the data Wikidata can provide on ancient authors.
 In the corresponding folder, the following data is present both as CSV files and underlying Python code:

 - ancient_authors_wikidata_with_precision is the basis of all other queries in this folder.
 It provides a list of all authors in Wikidata that have an ancient world related identifier assigned to them.
 Besides their Q-ID and label in English it also lists VIAF identifiers, Bibliothèque Nationale de France identifiers, as well as birth, death and floruit years together with a precision indicator for these dates.
 - ancient_authors_wikidata_author_languages collects the languages the ancient authors wrote in, their native language, spoken language and the language of the names of their works.